 I'm using Zoom because I already knew how to use it, and it works well enough.
 Here's a document Comparing & Contrasting FREE Platforms and Procedures for Online Music Instruction that settles on Zoom as the best choice.
 It's not free to host larger groups, but it still works well.

 You can resolve security concerns by only giving the meeting link to people already in the group, and adding a password for your meeting.
 You can also remove or ban any unwanted visitors during meetings.
+More in-depth info at Drew Delaware's page on virtual dance security.

 For help getting set up to run your own dance group, feel free to email email@example.com.
 Attendees, please reach out to the person running your group locally for tech support.